Connecting to Virtual DataPort Through a Load Balancer¶

 Parameter of the URL

 Important: set this property to

-Important: only use these two properties if the load balancer or the client will execute a ping query without support to set a timeout for that query.
+Important: only use these two properties if the load balancer or the client application will execute a ping query but they do not support setting a timeout for the ping query.

 See below for a more detailed explanation of these properties.